Ph.D. Program

 The Department of Biochemistry, Microbiology & Immunology offers a program of coursework and experimental research leading to a doctoral degree in Biochemistry & Molecular Biology.
 Areas of strength within the department include the molecular biology of gene structure and function in bacteria, fungi, viruses, and higher organisms, bioenergetics, enzymology, macromolecular structural biology, bioinformatics, computational biology, and structure-based drug design.

-In addition to these courses, first-year students undertake a series of ten-week laboratory rotations designed as in-depth introductions to the laboratories of their greatest interest.
+In addition to these courses, first-year students undertake 2 to 3 ten-week laboratory rotations designed as in-depth introductions to the laboratories of their greatest interest.
 During the first weeks of the fall semester, faculty with slots available in their laboratories participate in a briefing session for incoming students to describe their research work.
 Further one-on-one discussion with individual faculty members is also encouraged.
 Students are urged to gather as much background information as possible before making these choices as they are likely to be a major factor in determining the direction of their entire professional career.
 Generally, each student does three rotations during the fall and winter semesters, and on the basis of this experience, chooses the laboratory in which they will carry out their doctoral research.

 After the first year in the program, students choose courses from anywhere in the University, to focus on their particular interests.
 Six credit hours in an appropriate minor are required, which need not be confined to coursework offered in the School of Medicine.
 In addition, all students in year 2 and beyond are required to register for Journal Club (BMB 7890) each year.
 It is expected that most course work will be completed by the end of the second years.
 A minimum G.P.A. of 3.0 must be maintained throughout the program.